Close

 Türkiye unveils its 1st hypersonic missile Tayfun Block 4 at IDEF 2025 defense fair, in Istanbul, Türkiye, July 22, 2025.
 (Photo by news staff)

-IDEF 2025: A showcase of Türkiye's 'newly born military-industrial complex'
+IDEF 2025: Showcase of Türkiye's 'newly born military-industrial complex'

-Local products reached 80% of Türkiye's defense output recently, and a new defense economy is rising in the country year by year.
-Many Turks across the political spectrum connect the boost in the defense sector as a result of President Erdogan’s principled leadership, despite some of them opposing Erdogan due to economic and social policies, and accuse him of instigating a political case against former Istanbul Mayor Ekrem Imamoglu, who was arrested over corruption charges.
+Local products now account for 80% of Türkiye's defense output, and an emerging defense industry is growing in the country year by year.
+Many Turks across the political spectrum link the boost in the defense sector to President Erdogan’s principled leadership, even as some oppose him due to his economic and social policies, and accuse him of instigating a political case against former Istanbul Mayor Ekrem Imamoglu, who was arrested over corruption charges.

 Turkish military production is highly diverse, including local air defense systems, missile technology, fighter jets, and high-tech military vessels.
-HAVELSAN and ASELSAN, two large defense firms, are operated by endowments established by the Turkish Army.
-Batu Coskun, a Turkish political analyst, says Türkiye’s persistent investment in both state and private defense sector created a ‘new set of political elites that derive their influence from the novel setting of civil-military relations.’
+Havelsan and Aselsan, two large defense firms, are operated by endowments established by the Turkish Army.
+Batu Coskun, a Turkish political analyst, says Türkiye’s persistent investment in both state and private defense sectors created a "new set of political elites that derive their influence from the novel setting of civil-military relations."

-Countless contractors and private companies resulted in a large ecosystem in the defense sector, creating jobs for tens of thousands of engineers and technicians.
-Türkiye’s security institutions, including professional army, intelligence, and police departments, are larger and arguably more effective and coherent than ever.
+Countless contractors and private companies formed a large ecosystem in the defense sector, creating jobs for tens of thousands of engineers and technicians.
+Türkiye’s security institutions, including the army, intelligence, and police departments, are larger and arguably more effective and coherent than ever.

 Like him or not, Erdogan vital to Türkiye's defense boost